-Due to the IRS mandatory 20% Federal Income Tax withholding requirement for 403(b) distributions, if you reside in one of the mandatory States that require state withholding, we are required to withhold state income taxes also.
+Due to the IRS mandatory 20% Federal Income Tax withholding requirement for 403(b) distributions, if you reside ina States that requires mandatory state withholding, we are required to withhold state income taxes also.

 Each state has a specific formula for determining the amount of withholding.
 As such, we are unable to calculate the amount of state withholding that will apply until the redemption has been processed.